 The Compute statement is used to run analytic functions.
 Some analytic functions are capable of determining the data that they should run on, so thus do not need an input result.
-One such example are the Machine Learning functions that require a model name, since these functions use the model definition to determine what data is needed.
+Examples are the Machine Learning functions that require a model name, since these functions use the model definition to determine what data is needed.